twisted/imaginary/README.txt

-While we have tried to make it possible to get a taste of what is possible here, if you want to make any serious progress, you will want to join the IRC channel "#imagination" on chat.freenode.net and start asking questions.
+While we have tried to make it possible to get a taste of what is possible here, if you want to make any serious progress, you will want to join the IRC channel "#imaginary" on chat.freenode.net and start asking questions.
 If you are curious about what needs to be done, have a look here:

     http://tinyurl.com/2tuo9o